Michael-Williams49/latex-report-template/README.md

 ```

 On Mac and Windows, simply download the font files and double-click to install them.

+### Required Packages

+The report class relies on several LaTeX packages to provide its features.
+Make sure you have the following packages installed:

+- `xeCJK`: Provides support for typesetting Chinese text.
+- `caption`: Provides better control over captions.
+- `geometry`: Helps you set the page margins.
+- `fancyhdr`: Used for customizing headers and footers.
+- `titlesec`: Enables the customization of section titles.

+### Optional Packages

+While the above packages are required for the basic functionality of the report class, you can also consider using the following optional packages based on your specific needs:

+- `multicol`: For creating multi-column layouts in your reports.
+- `fontspec`: Allows you to customize fonts.
+- `graphicx`: Enables the inclusion of images.
+- `tabularx`: Enhances the tables in your reports.
+- `booktabs`: Improves the formatting of tables.
+- `pgf/tikz`: Allows for the inclusion of high-quality graphics.
+- `chemfig`: Useful for chemical structures and reactions.

 Ensure that your LaTeX environment includes these fonts and packages to fully utilize the features of the `report` class.